davidrapson/pinboard-proxy/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-You will still need to configure the `PINBOARD_AUTH_TOKEN` environment variable in with your Pinboard API key but Heroku kindly asks you to provide one during the setup process.
+You will still need to configure the `PINBOARD_API_TOKEN` environment variable in with your Pinboard API key but Heroku kindly asks you to provide one during the setup process.